Kysiek2D2/WargameBattleApplication/README.md

 # WargameBattleApplication

 * How to set up environment?
-- You need to have Git, node.js and some IDE like Visual Studio Code installed on your PC.
+- You need to have Git, node.js, npm (when you install node.js it has npm inside) and some IDE like Visual Studio Code installed on your PC.
 - Clone repo.
 - Switch to correct branch (main or other).
 - In terminal run command: npm install. node_modules folder will be crated on local.
 This will install all node.js dependencies and external packages. node_modules folder in repo is empty, and 'npm install' will install all dependencies and external packages into local project using package.json and package-lock.json files.